The Evolution of the Federation Emblem

 The reboot movies use the UFP emblem of the 24th century.
 The same emblem that appears on DS9 adorns the building site of the USS Enterprise in Iowa and the Academy assembly hall in 2258 ("Star Trek (2009)").

 In Star Trek Discovery, we can see new variations of the Federation emblem.
-A hybrid emblem with the olive branches and the faces from the SFTM appears at the end of a transmission in DIS: "The Butcher's Knife Cares Not for the Lamb's Cry".
+A hybrid emblem with the olive branches and the faces from the SFTM appears for the first time at the end of a transmission in DIS: "The Butcher's Knife Cares Not for the Lamb's Cry".
 After the SFTM emblem had already appeared on a building in "Star Trek IV" (see below), it is the first time that the two elements are combined.
 The arrangement of the stars is essentially the same as in the SFTM.

 The hybrid emblem, however, doesn't persist in Discovery.
 DIS: "Will You Take My Hand?" shows a different emblem, without the SFTM reference.
 The olive branches are similar to those of the emblem that appeared in ENT: "These Are The Voyages".
 The blue map, on the other hand, was reduced to just the three central stars and a coordinate grid.
 Also note the lettering "FPU" for "Fédération des planètes unies" on the wall emblem.